 The drives may be daisy-chained together or with other compatible SCSI devices.
 Both ends of the cable must be terminated.
 The "N," "W," and "WC" model drives implement single-ended drivers and receivers.
 All signals are common between all SCSI devices.
 The drive may be daisy-chained only with SCSI devices having the same type drivers and receivers.
-Devices having single-ended interface circuits cannot be on the same daisy chain with devices having differential interface circuits.
-A maximum of 8 ("N" models) or 16 ("W" and "WC") SCSI devices (including the host) may be daisy-chained together.
-However, please note the restrictions described in Section 9.6.3 about the number of devices allowed in a daisy chain.
-The SCSI devices at both ends of the daisy chain are to be terminated.
-Intermediate SCSI devices shall not be terminated (see Figure 16).
-Remove the terminator enable jumper TE on J2 select header ("N" and "W" models), or the external terminators ("WD" model), not the terminator power source selector jumper TP (Figures 9 and 10).
+Devices having single-ended interface circuits cannot be on the same daisy chain with devices having differential interface circuit.
+See Table 12 for the maximum number of SCSI devices (including the host) that may be daisy-chained together.
+The SCSI devices at both ends of the daisy-chain are to be terminated.
+Do not terminate intermediate SCSI devices (see Figure 16).
+Remove the terminator enable jumper TE on J2 select header ("N" and "W" models), or the external terminators ("WD" model), not the terminator power source selector jumper TP (Figure 10).

 "WC" and "DC" model drives plug into PCB or bulkhead connectors in the host.
 They may be connected in a daisy chain by the host backplane wiring or PCB circuit runs that have adequate DC current carrying capacity to support the number of drives plugged into the PCB or bulkhead connectors.
-A single 80-pin I/O connector cannot support the DC current needs of several drives, so no daisy-chain cables beyond the bulkhead connectors should be used.
-A single drive connected with a cable to a host 80-pin I/O connector is not recommended.
+A single 80-pin I/O connector cable cannot support the DC current needs of several drives, so no daisy-chain cables beyond the bulkhead connectors should be used.
+A single drive connected via a cable to a host 80-pin I/O connector is not recommended.